 Sudden Dietary Changes

 If you choose to feed your dog or puppy a new brand or formula of food, be sure to make the transition slowly.
 The AKC recommends taking a week to transition your dog by mixing a greater percentage of old food than new food for the first two or three days.
 In the next two days, you should feed equal portions of new and old food.
 Then, finish the week with three-quarters of the new food and one-quarter of the old food.
 At the end of a week, your dog’s stomach should be capable of handling the new food entirely.

 Infection/Disease/Disorder of the Gastrointestinal Tract

 There are several health concerns that can cause a sudden increase in flatulence in your dog.
-Some of the most likely culprits are:

 Inflammatory Bowel Disease

 Exocrine Pancreatic Insufficiency

-Change His Diet
+Change Your Dog's Diet